enmeshed-analytics/gridwalk/README.md

 ## MVP Architecture Diagram

-- Organge = To be delivered for MVP
+- Orange = To be delivered for MVP

 - Blue = To be delivered later.